RonnyPfannschmidt-Attic/anyvc/docs/internals/index.rst

 Internal Details
 ==================

-Following is supposed to be helfull information for debugging.
+Following is supposed to be helful information for debugging.

 .. toctree::